-The primary role of the Local is to provide member support, the Local Executive is also charged with the authority to administer the affairs of the Local and establish policies regarding the administration of the Local (as per Local Bylaws and the SUN Constitution and Bylaws).
-In addition, the Local is the first point of contact and support for their members.
+The primary role of a SUN Local is to provide member support.
+The Local Executive also administers the affairs of the Local and establishes policies regarding the administration of the Local (as per Local Bylaws and the SUN Constitution and Bylaws).
+Also, the Local is the first point of contact and support for members.

 Local Executive Structure & Roles

 The composition of each Local Executive is outlined in the Local Bylaws (Local Bylaw 6.01).
-Typically, executive roles include President, Vice-President, Local SUN District Council (SDC) representative(s), Treasurer, Secretary, and other committee chairs as required for the Local.
-In addition, depending on the structure of your Local, the NAC Chairperson and OH&S representatives may also be considered active members of your Local Executive.
+Typically, executive roles include President, Vice-President, Local SUN District Council (SDC) representative(s), Treasurer, Secretary, and other committee chairs as required.
+Depending on the structure of a Local, the NAC Chairperson and OH&S representatives may also be considered active members of the Local Executive.

 The following is a guideline for determining the primary role of each position:

 - Enforce SUN’s Constitution, Provincial and Local Bylaws, and policies, rules and regulations enacted by the union and the Local.
 (See Appendix V of the Local Executive Tool Kit).

-- Responsible for conducting the initial investigation regarding member concerns/issues, and/or referring and escalating labour relations and practice concerns to SUN staff as appropriate for support and guidance.
+- Conduct the initial investigation regarding member concerns/issues, and/or refer and escalate labour relations and practice concerns to SUN staff for support, as appropriate.

-- Actively participates in low level resolution meetings to address member concerns.
+- Actively participate in low-level resolution meetings to address member concerns.

-- Link between SUN Provincial and members in the local.
+- Act as a link between SUN Provincial and members in the Local.

-- Assists the President in carrying out her duties and performs them in her absence.
+- Assist the President in carrying out her duties and perform them in her absence.

-- Responsible for all the financial affairs of the local, which includes ensuring the Local has a bank account, depositing cheques, ensuring proper signing authority is in place, payment of approved bills, and recording all transactions.
+- Responsible for all the financial affairs of the Local, including ensuring the Local has a bank account, depositing cheques, ensuring proper signing authority is in place, paying approved bills, and recording all transactions.